Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * EC2 instance
     * S3 website (must first enable the bucket as a static S3 website)
     * Any HTTP backend you want

+!!! tip

+    The uses cases for origin custom headers are:

+    * Identifying requests from CloudFront
+    * Determining which requests come from a particular distribution
+    * Enabling cross-origin resource sharing (CORS)
+    * Controlling access to content

+    > If the header names and values that you specify are not already present in the viewer request, CloudFront adds them to the origin request.
+    > If a header is present, CloudFront overwrites the header value before forwarding the request to the origin.

 #### Geo Restriction